 Use a wool cloth or scarf to wrap around the joints when it aches.
 Avoid tying the cloth or scarf too tight because it may prevent blood from circulating.
 It will be a good idea to sleep in a sleeping bag that traps heat.
 The trapped body heat actually helps to relieve morning aches.

 Learn to cope with arthritis by protecting your bone joints.
 You are putting a lot of stress on the joints if you are overweight.
 Know your ideal weight for your size.
 You need to reduce your body weight gradually if you are overweight and that will help to slow down the progress of arthritis.

 Plan your daily tasks ahead and work your plan.
 Make a routine practice to start your day with a plan so that you can accomplish more tasks when you have the most energy.
 Handle one major task per day.
 Do not force yourself to accomplish too many tasks that will put unnecessary stress on your joints.

-Avoid being in one position for too long that will only make your joints become more stiff and painful.
+Avoid being in one position for too long which will only make your joints become more stiff and painful.
 Stretch your body and joints as often as you can to reduce strain.
 Sitting down with the proper posture would be better than doing things in a standing position.

 Avoid using heavy items such as cooking utensils, cleaning tools, and other appliances.
 You are putting less strain on your fingers if you use automatic appliances that are easier to operate.
 When comes to lifting boxes, always follow the right technique.

-Squat down, bend your knees with one knee to the floor and the other knee close to your chest.
+Squat down, and bend your knees with one knee to the floor and the other knee close to your chest.
 Look in front and keep your back straight.
-Hold the box close to you and lift slowly by straightening your knees.
+Hold the box close to you and lift it slowly by straightening your knees.